Glottography/tutorials/digitising/index.md

 ## Preparing the Base Layer for Digitising

 The Natural Earth land polygons will serve as the base from which we cut out the digitised language areas.
-Before we begin digitising, we need to prepare this vector layer for the task.
+We need to prepare this vector layer first.
 Shapefiles are a clunky, legacy format that store geometry and attribute data across separate files.
 To streamline our workflow, we convert the layer to a **GeoPackage**.
 Right-click the layer in the **Layers** panel and go to **Export** > **Save Features As...**.

 <figure>
   <img src="images/save_feature_as.png" alt="Export the Natural Earth Land Polygons" width="800" />
   <figcaption><em>Export the Natural Earth Land Polygons.</em></figcaption>
 </figure>

+&nbsp;

 A dialog appears.
 Set the **Format** to `GeoPackage`, and specify the **File name** and location for the output file.
 You can leave the other settings as they are.